Ansh-Shahu/Ansh-Shahu/README.md

 ### Favorite Topics to Learn

-- Writing Clean, modular, and maintainable code
+- Writing clean, modular, and maintainable code
 - DOM behavior and interactivity in JavaScript
 - Git workflows and efficient version control
 - How programming languages handle logic under the hood